+We went to the Costa Brava on a road trip from Barcelona.
+It’s actually one of the best road trips in Spain.
 Even on a short trip on the Costa Brava, it’s a fantastic idea to squeeze in some hiking.
 Although we visited on a busy weekend during the high summer season, the Cami de Ronda near Begur took us to lovely secluded coves where we sometimes were the only souls around.

 We walked for almost six hours to complete the 6km return walk at a leisurely pace.
 It wasn’t particularly strenuous, although it’s steep in some parts.
 But we took our time and stopped a lot to enjoy the beautiful views from the top of the cliffs.

 The section from Tamariu to Llafranc is one of the most popular hikes on the Cami de Ronda.
 But you can start and end from almost anywhere on the coast.
 You are in control, and I love this.
 It’s easy to choose your distance as you go and depending on the time you have.
 You can walk for a few minutes, half a day, a full day, or even several days (or weeks!) in a row.
 If you’re interested in planning more than a short hike on the Cami de Ronda, I recommend buying the guide Costa Brava Way*.

 The path goes up and down from lovely coves to the top of spectacular cliffs, passing by a few beaches that are accessible from the road.
 You may go back the same way or look for public transport as a few buses are running on the Costa Brava (but not everywhere!).
 If you are travelling as a group, leaving a second car at the end of the path can be a good option.